JennEYoon/deep-learning/how-to/hactoberfest_2021_instructions.md

 When you are ready, create a pull request from you fork on GitHub.
 In your pull request title, add #hactoberfest-2021 and #issue-number you are posting to.

+Thanks!
+Hopefully we will all have fun during \#Hactoberfest-2021.
+If you need to contact me, email: JennEYoon @ gmail.com (without spaces)

+Jennifer E. Yoon